dotlang/language/README.md

 For generic functions, any call to a function which does not rely on the generic type, will be checked by compiler even if there is no call to that generic function.
 Any call to another function relying on generic argument, will be checked by compiler to be defined.

 ## Protocols
+- Protocol functions which have a body, don't need to be implemented
 - You can also include storage class in a function signature in a protocol:
 `protocol Stringer[T] := { func toString(val:T) }`